The Forty Days of Musa Dagh (film): Development and production

 There were attempts beginning in the 1930s to produce a film adaptation of the novel but the Turkish government used diplomatic and financial pressure to convince MGM to not make the film.
 Turkish Ambassador to the U.S. Münir Ertegün was afraid that the production of the film would seriously damage Turkey-United States relations.

 MGM sold the rights to the film to Kurkjian.
-Kukjian, a real estate developer, did not have a lot of experience with filming when he received the rights.
+Kurkjian, a real estate developer, did not have a lot of experience with filming when he received the rights.
 Kurkjian initially hoped a studio would make an offer for the filming rights, but chose to begin production himself in 1982 because his rights would contractually expire six weeks later.
 Kurkjian asked Hakobian to incorporate the best elements of various Musa Dagh scripts into this production.
 Reidel wrote that the resulting script "bore only a thin resemblance to the novel."

 Minasian wrote that the film produced by Kurkjian differed from the envisioned large budget film that MGM had originally planned to make; the actors were "unknown".
 The budget of the film was $1 million even though the producers hoped for $8-10 million; therefore they removed multiple scenes, and Minasian stated that the final product was "greatly reduced in scope".
 In addition labor costs used up much of the budget; Reidel described the costs as "union-scale".

 Filming locations included Malibu, California, and hill areas around Los Angeles.